 I see Elsa Respighi as the Italian representative of a group of more modern female composers who’ve gone unrecognized.

-They remained in the shadows known only as the wife or sister of a famous male composer.
+Similarly, they remained in the shadows known only as the wife or sister of a famous male composer.

-Listen to Elsa Respighi at Home:
+How to Listen to Elsa Respighi at Home:

 Over The Fence, 2014.